bitshares/bitshares.github.io-old/_technologies/en/delegated-proof-of-stake-consensus.md

 ## Double Spend Attack

-A double spend can occur anytime a block chain reorganization excludes a transaction previously included.
+A double spend can occur anytime a blockchain reorganization excludes a transaction previously included.
 This means that the witnesses had a communication breakdown caused by disruptions in the infrastructure of the Internet.
 With DPOS, the probability of a communication breakdown enabling a double spend attack is very low.

 The network is able to monitor its own health and can immediately detect any loss in communication which shows up as witnesses failing to produce blocks on schedule.
 When this occurs, it may be necessary for users to wait until half of the witnesses have confirmed their transactions, which could be up to a minute or two.

 ## Transactions as Proof of Stake

 Each transaction on the network may optionally include the hash of a recent block.
-If this is done, the signer of the transaction can be confident that their transaction may not be applied to any block chain that does not include that block.
+If this is done, the signer of the transaction can be confident that their transaction may not be applied to any blockchain that does not include that block.
 A side effect of this process is that, over time, all stakeholders end up directly certifying the long-term integrity of the transaction history.

-## Block Chain Reorganizations
+## Blockchain Reorganizations

 Because all witnesses are elected, highly accountable, and granted dedicated time slots to produce blocks, there is rarely any situation where two competing chains can exist.
 From time to time, network latency will prevent one witness